-It is well known that ordinary least square (OLS) is not an appropriate estimation device when panel data are used, however we start with the OLS for comparison purpose.
-Thenafter, we estimate the model by the two basic panel data regression models: the fixed effect (FE) and random effect (RE) models.
-The fixed effect model wipes out all unobserved and time constant factors that might be correlated with error term to avoid endogenous problem.
-Thus, it is a good idea to rely on FE when researcher thinks that unobserved factors are correlated to the independent variables.
-The RE model is appropriate to estimate the impact of time constant as well as time variant factors.
+It is well known that ordinary least square (OLS) is not an appropriate estimation device when panel data are used however, we start with the OLS for comparison purpose.
+Then after, we estimate the model by the two basic panel data regression models: the fixed effect (FE) and random effect (RE) models.
+The fixed effect model wipes out all unobserved and time constants factors that might be correlated with error term to avoid endogenous problem.
+Thus, it is good idea to rely on fixed effect when researcher thinks that unobserved factors are correlated to the independent variables.
+The random effect model is appropriate to estimate the impact of time constant as well as time variant factors.
 It consistently assumes that time constant variables are not correlated with independent variables and they are important to include in the estimation.
-Therefore, critical difference between FE and RE model is that the FE model allows correlation between unobserved effect and the explanatory variable whereas the RE requires no correlation between them.
-It is fairly common to see researchers apply both RE and FE and then formally test for statistically significant differences in the coefficient on the time varying explanatory variables (Wooldridge, 2009, p.493).
+Therefore, critical difference between fixed effects and random effects models is that the fixed effect model allows correlation between unobserved effect and the explanatory variable whereas the random effects requires no correlation between them."It is fairly common to see researchers apply both random effects and fixed effects and then formally test for statistically significant differences in the coefficient on the time varying explanatory variables" (Wooldridge, 2009, p.493).

 Hausman (1978) proposed a test to decide estimation between fixed effect and random effect.
-It tests against null hypothesis that the unobserved effect is uncorrelated with the explanatory variables i.e. RE is consistent.
-If the test fails to reject the null hypothesis then this means the RE and FE estimates are similar and RE model estimators are more efficiently than FE model.
+It tests against null hypothesis that the unobserved effect is uncorrelated with the explanatory variables i.e. random effect is consistent.
+If the test fails to reject the null hypothesis then this means the random effect and fixed effect estimates are similar and random effect model estimators are more efficiently than fixed effect model.

-Econometric Models Specification
+3.4 Econometric Models Specification